Bio

 Dr Alexandra Huang-Kokina

-Digital humanities scholar and creative practitioner focusing on music, literature and new media art
+Digital humanities scholar and creative practitioner focusing on music, new media technology, and the performing arts

-Music Journey: My musical life has been a vibrant fusion of artistic disciplines and digital experimentation, bridging cultural traditions with new media practices.
-My work in digital creativity breathes new life into my performance practice, exemplified by the ‘Creative Digital Dynamics‘ chamber concert series and my immersive opera project (‘OperAI‘).
+Music Journey: Alexandra’s musical life has been a vibrant fusion of artistic disciplines and digital experimentation, bridging diverse cultural traditions with new media practices.
+Her work in digital creativity breathes new life into her performance practice, exemplified by the ‘Creative Digital Dynamics‘ chamber concert series and the immersive opera project (‘OperAI‘).
 These initiatives aim to create playful, inclusive experience and steer opera and classical music towards today’s digital entertainment cultures.
-My first opera, Yūrei: Ghost of the AI Empire, premiered in Edinburgh in March 2025, with the Swedish première to follow in October 2025.

-Arts management: Alongside my academic and musical career, I’m passionate about talent incubation and performance curation.
-This led me to co-found Operactive Arts (with Arturs Kokins) in 2024—an arts management company that reimagines both the artistic and business sides of classical music, while championing emerging musicians, creative technologists, and interdisciplinary artists through opportunities that let their talent shine.
+Arts management: Alongside her academic and musical career, Alexandra is passionate about talent incubation.
+This led her to co-found Operactive Arts (with Arturs Kokins) in 2024—an arts management company that reimagines both the artistic and business sides of classical music and opera.
+Operactive Arts commissions new music, produces experimental opera, and collaborates with some of the best emerging talents in music and creative technology in the U.K. and internationally.

-My Education: My diverse cultural-linguistic journey began with my first degree at National Taiwan University, where I read English, Japanese, and French languages and literatures.
-I went on to complete my first master’s in modern literature at the University of Edinburgh, where I stayed for my PhD (2019-23).
-During the PhD, I also successfully auditioned for and pursued my second master’s degree in piano performance at the Royal Conservatoire of Scotland (2020).
-In May 2023, I passed my PhD viva with only minor editorial corrections.
-I remain deeply grateful for the generous scholarships and sponsorships (totalling over £100,000) that supported my academic and artistic path.
+My Education: Alexandra’s journey began with a first degree at National Taiwan University, where she read English, Japanese, and French languages and literatures.
+She went on to complete her first master’s in modern literature at the University of Edinburgh, where she stayed for her PhD (2019-23).
+During the PhD, she also successfully auditioned for and pursued her second master’s degree in piano performance at the Royal Conservatoire of Scotland (2020).
+In May 2023, she passed her PhD viva with only minor editorial corrections.
+She remains deeply grateful for the generous scholarships and sponsorships (totalling over £100,000) that supported her academic and artistic path.

 Get in touch